naim195/MultiThreadedProxyServer/README.md

 # Multi-Threaded Proxy Server

-A high-performance HTTP/1.1 proxy server implementation in C++17 with LRU caching and multi-threaded request handling.
+A HTTP/1.1 proxy server implementation in C++17 with LRU caching and multi-threaded request handling.

 ## Features